 (c) Nirmohi Akhara does not enjoy shebaitship

-In its judgment, the Bench framed the following two question to test the locus standi (legal right to file a suit) of the ‘next friend’ in suit 5: (i) is the Nirmohi Akhara the de facto shebait? (ii) has the Nirmohi Akhara always acted in the interests of the deity?
-If the answer to both were ‘yes’, then no other party could sue on behalf of the deity.
+In its judgment, the Bench framed the following two questions to test the locus standi (legal right to file a suit) of the ‘next friend’ in suit 5: (i) is the Nirmohi Akhara the de facto shebait? (ii) has the Nirmohi Akhara always acted in the interests of the deity?
+Court observed that if the answer to both were ‘yes’, then no other party could sue on behalf of the deity.

 Further, elaborating on the conditions for demonstrating shebaitship, the Court distinguished between the contours of de jure (legal) and de facto (in practice) shebaitship.
 Importantly, the Court established that a de facto shebait may be removed without demonstration of “misconduct” (see, Gopal Kishnaji Ketkar [AIR 1954 SC 5]).
 In effect, this meant that the ‘next friend’ in suit 5 did not have to demonstrate that the Nirmohi Akhara was guilty of “misconduct”.